aaronbanse/Scheme-Interpreter/README.md

 # Scheme-Interpreter
-Interpreter for the Scheme language written in C
+Interpreter for the Scheme language written in C.